hocgin/ErrorKit/README.md

 Includes ready-to-use types like `DatabaseError`, `NetworkError`, `FileError`, `ValidationError`, `PermissionError`, and more - all conforming to both `Throwable` and `Catching` with localized messages.

-For quick one-off errors without defining a custom type, use `GenericError`:
+For quick one-off errors, use `GenericError`:

 ```swift
 func quickOperation() throws {